Entanglement on Two Bloch Spheres: Exploring Two-Qubit Stabilizer Group Structure: Two-Qubit Stabilizer States and Groups

-Stabilizer group of a pure two-qubit state consists of 4 matrices, one of which is always $4 \times 4$ Identity.
-Separable state has always two matrices involving tensor product of a Pauli matrix with Identity and entangled state has three matrices where the tensor product happens between two Pauli matrices.
+The stabilizer group associated with a pure two-qubit state consists of four matrices, one of which is always the \(4 \times 4\) identity matrix.
+Separable states include one matrix of the type \(P \otimes P\), one of the type \(P \otimes I\), and one of the type \(I \otimes P\).
+Conversely, the stabilizer group of an entangled state contains the identity matrix and three matrices of the type \(P \otimes P\).

-\section{3.
-Connecting stabilizer group and density matrix}
+\section{Connecting stabilizer group and density matrix}

 The state's density matrix may be related to the stabilizer group of a state in a straightforward way.
 One just needs to sum the matrices that make up the stabilizer group of a state.
 More formally, given n-qubit state $\ket{\Psi}$ and its stabilizer group $\mathcal{S}$ consisting of $2^n$ matrices $M \in \mathcal{S}$ s.t. $M\ket{\Psi} = \ket{\Psi}$ for all $M$ in $\mathcal{S}$ the following is true \cite{Wu2015}: